camj2/server/README.md

 ### Raspberry Pi 3

 Depending on the board revision, you may need to clone the live USB boot partition to an SD card in order to boot via USB.

-### QEMU
+### `chroot`

+This is needed when creating the live USB:

 ```
-xbps-install -Su qemu-user-static binfmt-support
+xbps-install -Syu qemu-user-static binfmt-support

-ln -s /etc/sv/binfmt-support /var/service/
+ln -sf /etc/sv/binfmt-support /var/service/
 ```

 Check: